 Early Retirement and Social Security Payments

 If you’re wondering how much you’ll get from Social Security, you can check out our Social Security calculator.
-It estimates how much you’ll earn depending on your annual income, the year you were born and when you choose to start receiving benefits.
+It estimates how much you’ll earn depending on your annual income, birth year, and when you choose to start receiving benefits.

 The calculations for Social Security benefits come from your highest 35 years of earnings.
 That’s how the Social Security Administration comes up with your average monthly indexed earnings (AIME).
 If you retire too early (i.e. before earning a paycheck for at least 35 years), you’ll receive less Social Security.
 That’s the downside to early retirement.